LCHansson/braceana/README.md

 Braceana
 ========

+Watch a demo of Braceana in action [here](http://lchansson.shinyapps.io/braceana)!

 Braceana is an attempt to create a dirt simple publishing platform in R/shiny.
 It is licensed under the AGPL version 3 (see enclosed LICENSE).

 Are you a web developer, looking for a quick-and-dirty CMS for quick publishing?